jackyzha0/jackyzha0.github.io/content/thoughts/ephemereal-content.md

 ---
-title: "Ephemereal Content"
+title: "Ephemereal and Real-time Content"
 date: 2021-06-16T13:15:09-07:00
 ---

 -   moving towards live
     -   ephemerality
     -   pandemic accelerated
-    -   blending of async and sycn convos
+    -   blending of async and synchronous convos

 One of the things that keeps face-to-face friendships strong is the [nature of shared experience](http://psycnet.apa.org/psycinfo/2001-00651-001): you laugh together; you dance together; you gape at the hot-dog eaters on Coney Island together.